AdobeDocs/advertising.en/help/integrations/analytics/ids.md

 * `{userid}` is the unique numeric user ID that Adobe Advertising assigns to the advertiser.
 * `{sid}` is the numeric ID that Adobe Advertising uses for the specified ad network, such as `3` for [!DNL Google Ads] or `10` for [!DNL Microsoft Advertising].

 The following are the full AMO ID formats for a couple of ad networks.
-For AMO ID formats for other ad networks, contact your [!DNL Adobe] account team.
+For AMO ID formats for other ad networks, contact your Adobe Account Team.

 AMO ID Format for [!DNL Google Ads]: